 The Young Engineer Experience (YEE) at SDSU’s Experimental Mechanics Laboratory is explicitly designed to attract and engage high school students for a five-week deep dive into the engineering profession.
 Each YEE scholar is assigned a mini-research project, where the scholar works under the guidance and mentorship of the PI and a graduate student.
 Each scholar is expected to dedicate at least 12-15 hours per week so we can provide you with a challenging yet meaningful experience.
-Before their arrival for the program, YEE scholars are assigned a dedicated graduate mentor (who serves as the primary Point of Contact) and a brief project description as well as some introductory reading materials.
+Before their arrival for the program, YEE scholars are assigned a dedicated graduate mentor (who serves as the primary Point of Contact) and a brief project description, and some introductory reading materials.
 While the YEE program is voluntary, we provide the YEE scholars with all the materials and supplies needed for the project.
-We also allocate a special place in the lab, where YEE scholars can perform the assigned research project.
-YEE scholars are only responsible for transportation to and from campus as well all your meals while on campus.
+We also allocate a special place in the lab where YEE scholars can perform the assigned research project.
+YEE scholars are only responsible for transportation to and from campus and all your meals while on campus.

 Class of Summer 2022 YEE Scholars